 I am a financial leader with proven capabilities and significant experience in corporate finance, housing finance, and capital markets.
-I have spent the last 12 years working as an emerging markets financial advisor.
+I have spent most of the last 16 years working as an emerging markets financial advisor.
 In that capacity, I have demonstrated my project management, leadership and influencing skills through the successful completion of international financial development projects in Uganda, Liberia, Ghana and Kosovo.

 With my experience in these projects and my private sector experience, I have shown the ability to manage cross-functional teams and manage change in a multi-cultural environment.

 I possess highly effective communication and facilitation skills as confirmed by my successful financial training experiences.
 I have also demonstrated the ability to synthesize and interpret complex financial information for a broad audience.

 I have my BA from Johns Hopkins University in Quantitative Studies and Computer Science, my MBA in Financial Accounting from the Wharton School, and I am a CPA.

 Education & Certification

 Undergraduate Degree: Johns Hopkins University - Bachelors, Quantitative Studies/Computer Science